Glee season 3: Production

 The third season was structured with two "mini-seasons" mimicking the two high school semesters.
 While the previous two seasons have included multiple tribute episodes, dedicated to artists such as Madonna and Britney Spears, the musical The Rocky Horror Picture Show, and the album Rumours by Fleetwood Mac, Murphy intended to feature just one such tribute in season three, in the form of a two-hour television movie; Falchuk was less definite about the number or format, saying only that if there was a tribute episode, it would be "in the second half of the season".
 It was revealed in early December that the tribute episode would feature ten to twelve of Michael Jackson's songs, and the episode was scheduled for January 31, 2012.
 However, in mid-January 2012, Murphy revealed that there would be an April episode centered on the Saturday Night Fever soundtrack by The Bee Gees.
 Filming for the season was originally reported as beginning on August 10, 2011, but it began on August 9.
 The first episode of the season was directed by Eric Stoltz, and Matthew Morrison made his directing debut on the Christmas episode.

 Broadcast began on September 20, 2011, in the US, where Glee airs on Fox in the 8 pm timeslot on Tuesdays.
 It debuted in Australia on September 21, 2011, at 8:30 pm on Network Ten, hours after the US broadcast.
 In the UK, the show moved from E4 to Sky1, and premiered on September 22, 2011, two days after the US.
 Both Network Ten and Sky1 later decoupled their broadcasts from the American schedules.
-Network Ten did so after the sixth episode, "Mash Off", and Sky1 announced after airing the ninth episode, "Extraordinary Merry Christmas", that in 2012 they would air all the remaining episodes in an unbroken weekly run, scheduled so that the final episodes of the season would broadcast "within days" of their initial US premiere.
+Network Ten did so after the sixth episode, "Mash Off", and Sky1 announced after airing the ninth episode, "Extraordinary Merry Christmas", that in 2012 they would air all the remaining episodes in an unbroken weekly run, scheduled so that the final episodes of the season would broadcast "within days" of their initial American premiere.
 A subsequent change in the US schedule required adding a week's break after the fourteenth episode, "On My Way".